 Nuclear Fusion Reaction Mechanisms in Stars

 This article introduces the proton-proton chain reaction and the carbon-nitrogen-oxygen cycle, which are nuclear fusion reactions occurring in the cores of stars.
-This essay was written by the author for a science club activity when they were in the first year of high school.
-It is written in a colloquial style and the content may be sparse or partially inaccurate, but it has been uploaded in its original form for archiving purposes.
+This essay was written by the author for a high school science club activity when they were in the first year of high school.
+Unlike other posts, it is written in a colloquial style, but it has been uploaded as it was originally written for archiving purposes.

 Proton-Proton Chain Reaction